tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

 Lists of your biggest biases, emotional tendencies, and mistakes serve as a good checklist before making a decision.
 - "If you’re going to be in this game for the long pull, which is the way to do it, you better be able to handle a fifty percent decline without fussing too much about it.
 And so my lesson to all of you is, conduct your life so that you can handle the fifty percent decline with aplomb and grace.
 Don’t try to avoid it.
 It will come.
 In fact, I would say if it doesn’t come, you’re not being aggressive enough." — Munger
 - "You have to be like a man standing with a spear next to a stream.
 Most of the time he’s doing nothing.
 When a fat juicy salmon swims by, the man spears it.
 Then he goes back to doing nothing.
 It may be six months before the next salmon goes by." — Munger
+- **There are no prizes for frenetic activity.
+Rather, investing is mostly a matter of waiting for these rare moments when the odds of making money vastly outweigh the odds of losing it.** As Buffett has said, “You don’t have to swing at everything—you can wait for your pitch.
+The problem when you’re a money manager is that your fans keep yelling, ‘Swing, you bum!’ ”
+- I observe what works and what doesn’t and why
+  - best investor are seekers of what the economist John Maynard Keynes called “worldly wisdom,” which they deploy to attack more pressing problems, such as “How can I make smart decisions about the future if the future is unknowable?”
+They look for advantages wherever they can find them: economic history, neuroscience, literature, Stoicism, Buddhism, sports, the science of habit formation, meditation, or anything else that can help.
+Their unconstrained willingness to explore “what works” makes them powerful role models to study in our own pursuit of success, not only in markets but in every area of life.

 # Joel Tillinghast